franciswooff/localise/README.md

 # localise

-Project to support students at the University of Salford in hosting audio localisation tests online
+Template to support students of the University of Salford to conduct online tests indicating perceived source direction of recorded sound

 **INSTRUCTIONS FOR USE**
 The project is designed to work with little customisation needed to get an initial usable test.
 The minimum actions needed to use it are: